-- 6. Each student accept that the learning of Greek for the purpose of faithfully interpreting the Greek NT is not accomplished in a few seminary courses but rather through the practice of life long learning. - 7.
-Each student will begin to reflect on how the authors of the NT communicated effectively by using language and especially genre "for all it was worth" in the

-- first century in diverse contexts and the implications for effective communication in the twenty first century. - 8.
+- 7. Each student accept that the learning of Greek for the purpose of faithfully interpreting the Greek NT is not accomplished in a few seminary courses but rather through the practice of life long learning. - 8.
+Each student will begin to reflect on how the authors of the NT communicated effectively by using language and especially genre "for all it was worth" in the first century in diverse contexts and the implications for effective communication in the twenty first century. - 9.
 The nature of this course usually challenges students at the point of integration of the personal, theological and ministerial dimensions of their lives.
-This is expected and provides students with an opportunity to attempt such integration in a relatively safe environment. - 9.
+This is expected and provides students with an opportunity to attempt such integration in a relatively safe environment. - 10.
 Whereas the exegesis of the Greek NT is something of a skill and an art at which each student can improve but not all are equally gifted.
-Again the nature of this course provides an opportunity for each student to begin to identify their Godgiven gifts and abilities. - 10.
-Embrace the worldwide mission of the church in all of its local, international, private and public dimensions. - 11.
+Again the nature of this course provides an opportunity for each student to begin to identify their Godgiven gifts and abilities. - 11.
 Our evangelical Protestant tradition places a very high value on the faithful exegesis of Scripture and each student is expected to come to a better understanding and appropriation of the implications of this value system for our tradition's understanding of who we are in Christ and our vocation in his service. - 12.
 It is this instructor's desire that students in this course may learn by observation something of the discipline of providing godly nurture and mentoring others in Christ. - 13.
 Because of the instructor's particular interest and knowledge of the Greco-Roman and Jewish cultural milieu in which the documents Greek NT were received and the differences between that setting as well as my particular interest in the diversity within the NT tradition, each student will learn something of how Christians proclaimed the Gospel, and served and lead the church effectively in a variety of settings in a world characterized by diversity.